 Walking is a good way to follow when your legs start to shake.
-If you know chi kung, instead of waking you can channel your chi to your legs and enjoy spontaneosu chi flow.
+If you know chi kung, instead of walking you can channel your chi to your legs and enjoy spontaneous chi flow.

 Alternatively, try the following approach.
 Practise your Siu Lim Tao for about 5 minutes, then stand still and relax.
 You need not complete the whole set; stop at whatever convenient point.
 Gradually increase your form practice to 6 minutes, 7 minutes and eventually to over 20 minutes, but each time you stand still you should be calm and relaxed.

 If even the 5-minute form practice is too much for you, i.e. your legs still tremble, then start with a shorter time.
 As you progress, you gradually increase your practice time.
 This is the principle of gradual increase, and is a very importnat principle in kungfu training.

 When I relax I try to think of nothing and listen to my breath.
 I feel there is an air bubble in my throat that wants to go out but can't.